 Each judging discipline contains criteria based on a simple 1 to 5 scale.
 Here’s how that works:

-- 1 is the minimum level accepted – if an entry doesn’t get a 1 it won’t qualify for the awards.
+- 1 is the minimum level accepted – if an entry doesn’t get at least a 1 for each discipline it won’t qualify for the awards.

 - 3 is the midpoint – this is where an entry would need to be to be considered as a finalist for an awards.